GWIAdmin/GenwealthSuite/README.md

 ## Workflow

-1. **Data Input via Webpage:**
-   A user enters client data into a static webpage form.

-2. **Server Request:**
+1. Fill Out the Tax Form:
+  Enter personal info, wages, deductions, etc.
-   On submission, the frontend sends the input data to the Python server.
+  Click Submit to send data to the Python server.

+2. Server Processes Data:
+  The server writes the form data into the Excel workbook, triggers a recalculation, and extracts results.

-3. **Excel Processing:**
+3. Results Displayed:
-   The server updates the Excel file with the provided inputs and triggers recalculations using the existing formulas within the spreadsheet.

-4. **Returning Results:**
-   The server returns the computed results as JSON, and the webpage displays the updated values.
+   The server returns a JSON response with the updated tax values.

-5. **AI Insights (Optional):**
+   The client (in script.js) displays these calculations to the advisor.

+4. (Optional) GPT-4 Insights:
-   If enabled, the system uses GPT-4 to generate tax optimization insights based on the computed results.
+   If GPT-4 integration is enabled, the server uses final tax data to generate strategic insights.
+   Advisors see suggestions for tax optimizations or alternative planning approaches.

 > [!CAUTION]
 > ## Common Issues